Chapter 2: The Master's and Education Specialist Degrees

 Students applying for the accelerated program are not required to have completed their bachelor degree prior to pursuing the master program.
 The following requirements must be met before an individual can be admitted into this program:

-• The student will be admitted into the accelerated program with a provisional graduate admission status.
+- The student will be admitted into the accelerated program with a special graduate admission status.

 Graduation Requirements

-• After completion of the nine (9) graduate credit hours from the master degree that are counted toward the bachelor's degree, the student can apply to be awarded the bachelor's degree.
+- After completion of the nine (9) graduate credit hours from the master degree that are counted toward the bachelor's degree and the completion of all undergraduate program requirements, the student must apply to be awarded the bachelor's degree.

 ** Special restrictions apply to visiting, part-time, adjunct, or emeritus faculty and to graduate faculty associates.
 See Chapter 5, Section D.